 Absorption of drugs from the subcutaneous tissue is influenced by the same

-factors that determine the rate of absorption from intramuscular sites; however,
+factors that determine the rate of absorption from intramuscular sites (slowly soluble salt forms, suspensions versus solutions, differences in particle size, viscosity of the injection vehicle, etc.); however,

 the vascularity in the subcutaneous tissue is less than that of muscle tissue,

 and therefore absorption may be slower than after intramuscular administration.

 But absorption after subcutaneous administration is generally more rapid and

 predictable than after oral administration.
 There are several ways to change